figureland/media-tools/README.md

 ### 4. Usage in astro

-The library provides an Astro collection Zod schema which transforms a file path `string` into a `VideoManifest` if the API can find it.
+The library provides an Astro collection Zod schema which transforms the `string` ID into a `VideoManifest` if the API can find it.
 This works similarly to how Astro's built-in `image()` helper works.

 ```ts
 import { video } from '@figureland/media-tools/astro'